Colorful, hardy geraniums are popular as perennial garden plants in warm climates and may be grown as annuals in colder climates.

 This comes in handy if you live in a cold setting and wish to take cuttings before winter to preserve and expand your collection in anticipation of the coming springtime.

-Propagating geraniums from cuttings is also a great way to add to your collection very affordably.
+Propagating geraniums from cuttings is also a great way to affordably add to your collection.

 In this article, we’re going to share 10 of the most important questions and answers regarding starting and growing geranium cuttings.